santiagxf/trunkbased-mlops/docs/quickstart-github.md

 ## Configure secrets

 Infrastructure is deployed automatically by IaC pipelines.
-However, some secrets are required and needs to be provided in the form of Azure DevOps Variable Group.
+However, some secrets are required and needs to be provided in the form of GitHub Action secrets.
 To configure that:

 1. Go to settings in your repository.
 2. Click on `Secrets`.